Medical Home: Activities

 a tool for co-management was needed.

 In 2011-2012, a second survey was conducted to complement the first survey.
 This survey was directed to metabolic and genetic specialists in the New England region.
-The results of this survey are still being evaluated.
-But initial indications are that:
+The results of this survey indicated that:

 communication processes need improvement; rarely is there two-way communication: and specialists often do not hear back from PCPs that they received their reports